Yes, humans are frugivores, but not all fruits are equally suitable for us! Some have evolved with us, others not.

 Leterme et al. (2006)

 As an example serves this detailed analysis of the nutrient composition of mangoes: “mango may provide enough amount of essential minerals for human health, such as calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese, and selenium.”
 (Maldonado-Celis et al. 2019).
 Bananas are a good source of potassium and magnesium.
 Most tropical fruits have high quantities of vitamin C, especially acidic ones, which can boost the immune system and improve recovery after exercise.
 Orange-colored fruits, like mangoes and papaya, contain beta-carotene (precursor of vitamin A), which gives those fruits their color.
-Fatty fruits provide more fat-soluble vitamins, and overall tropical fruits are a perfect source of omega-3 fatty-acids.

-List of the most consumed tropical fruits
+List of tropical fruits

 - Açai